danilo-delbusso/danilo.del-busso.com/mvvm.md

----
-title: "Binding Controls With Oracle Database using MVVM Design Pattern in ASP.NET"
-description: "How to create ASP.NET controls that bind data from an Oracle Database using MVVM"
-date: "2020-07-03"
-tags: "ASP.NET_tutorial_MVVM_Oracle_.NET_ObjectDataSource"
----
 [MVVM](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel) is a popular design pattern amongst .NET developers to achieve a clear separation of concerns and facilitate test driven development (TDD).

 While MVVM is mainly used together with really powerful databinding mechanisms (like the ones in [WPF](https://en.wikipedia.org/wiki/Windows_Presentation_Foundation)), it is possible to use it and take advantage of it while developing for the web.